Pintz45/BDC_Upper_Bounds_GPU/README.md

 #### `BAA.cu`
 - Implements the optimized Blahut–Arimoto algorithm for the binary deletion channel.
 - Includes GPU-specific optimizations and parallelization.
-- For a more in-depth discussion of the implementation, follow the [this](https://drive.google.com/file/d/1MRj3cMk6i8SwJJRPuWjB2aq8FFVTBwXA/view) paper and read the comments in the code.
+- For a more in-depth discussion of the implementation, follow the [this](https://jmlribeiro.github.io/bdc-baa.pdf) paper and read the comments in the code.

 #### `generate_bit_transition_cache.cpp`
 - Generates cache files named `cache_n_k`, stored in the `transition_counts/` folder.
-- Each cache file encodes a matrix where the entry corresponding to strings (x, y) counts how many times the k-bit string `y` appears as a subsequence of the n-bit string `x`.
+- Each cache file encodes a matrix where the entry corresponding to a pair of strings `x` and `y` counts how many times the k-bit string `y` appears as a subsequence of the n-bit string `x`.
 - These cache files are used to efficiently compute transition probabilities between input strings `x` and output strings `y`, as described in the underlying paper.

 #### `utils.cc` and `cache_io.h`